baranero/fd-app/README.md

 ## Contributing

-Contributions to FireApp are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Contributions to FireApp are welcome.
+If you would like to contribute, please follow these guidelines:

+1. Fork the repository.

+2. Create a new branch for your feature or bug fix:

+`git checkout -b my-feature`

+3. Make your changes and commit them:

+`git commit -m "Add my feature"`

+4. Push the changes to your forked repository:

+`git push origin my-feature`

+5. Open a pull request on the main repository.

+Please ensure that your code follows the project's coding conventions and includes appropriate documentation where necessary.

 ## License